 One thing that was unexpected was the portrayal of June’s stepfather and how he affects their lives; I really appreciated it.
 Her siblings weren’t around long enough to have a connection as deep as June had and the fact that he wasn’t made out as a villain and cared a lot for her father as a friend added depth to the family unit as a whole.

 “Grief is an unfillable hole in your body.
 It should be weightless, but it’s heavy.
 Should be cold, but it burns.
 Should, over time, close up, but instead it deepens.”

 And as for June, she was great.
 She was witty and strong.
 She had sarcasm and was blunt with her words.
 She went through grief without isolating herself.
 She had her family.
 She had her best friend, Hannah who was solid and supportive.

 Very biased opinion, but Henry writes some of the best friendship.
 June and Hannah were perfect in all of their imperfect ways.
 They’re going through the pains of going separate ways and the determination to always be there for the other broke my damn heart.

 “… I see you, June O’Donnell, and I can’t unsee you.”

-The ending is left kind of open and far as a resolution, yet it was perfect.
-The end letter from her dad made me cry my eyes out It shows that there’s still time to heal and endless possibilities for the future.
+And while the ending is left kind of open and far as a resolution, it was perfect.
+The end letter from her dad made me cry my eyes out— it shows that there’s still time to heal and endless possibilities for the future.